Diamondbacks vs. Marlins Player Props Betting Odds

 Arraez Stats

-- Arraez has picked up at least one hit in 10 straight games.
-During his last 10 outings he is hitting .417 with a double, four walks and three RBI.
+- Arraez hopes to build on an 11-game hitting streak in this matchup.
+During his last 10 outings he is hitting .389 with a double, four walks and three RBI.

 Arraez Recent Games